Guided Tours of Budapest with Attila

-A Budapest resident for the past 23 years, Attila is still in love with his city and he takes every opportunity to explore a new corner of it and discover new hidden gems.
+A Budapest resident for the past 23 years, Attila is still in love with his city and whether on his own or out with visitors, he takes every opportunity to explore new corners.
+His tours are always evolving, which is part of what makes them so unique and interesting.

 On every tour that he leads, Attila focuses on showing travelers an authentic, local side of Budapest, which goes beyond the sights in the guidebooks and takes you far from the crowds.